Coronavirus symptoms: A list and when to seek help - KTVZ

 Coronavirus symptoms: A list and when to seek help

-What are the telling signs that you may have the novel coronavirus, also known as Covid-19?
+What are the telling signs that you may have the novel coronavirus which causes Covid-19?

 The main list of acute symptoms at this time is actually quite short and can appear anywhere from two to 14 days after exposure to the virus, according to the US Centers for Disease Control and Prevention.